hdehiya/TextLanguageDetection/README.md

 A language detection project to identify input text from 20 different languages.
 It was developed as a part of a Machine Learning course at the University of Mumbai.

-The project includes data collection, preprocessing, and the training and evaluation of various machine learning models.
+This project explores language detection from short text snippets using multiple machine learning algorithms.
+It compares traditional models (Naive Bayes, Logistic Regression, Random Forest, etc.) on a multilingual dataset.

 <br>